Taco Bill

-Taco Bill is an Australian restaurant chain serving traditional Mexican cuisine.
-It is the longest founded Mexican franchise in Australia.
+Taco Bill is an Australian restaurant chain serving Tex-Mex style Mexican cuisine.
+It is the longest-established Mexican franchise in Australia.

 History

 The restaurant was established in 1967 by Bill Chilcote (16 October 1925 - 11 December 2011) who was married to a Mexican woman from a family who was in the business themselves, owning several cantinas.

 He came to Australia from the border of Mexico and California and decided to introduce Mexican food to Australia.
 The first Taco Bill outlet was opened on the Gold Coast and provided take-away food.
 Other outlets were opened firstly in Bondi, Sydney and next in Armadale, Melbourne.
 Currently it has 27 stores in Victoria.
 Club Taco has over 70.000 active members.

 A legal dispute with Taco Bell over the American fast-food chain's planned Australian expansion was resolved in February 2020.

 Management

 Taco Bill is managed by Tom Kartel, an Iranian native, who arrived in Australia in 1987.
 He started work as a kitchen hand at Taco Bill's South Melbourne outlet and opened his own restaurant in Springvale in 1994 and secured another two outlets in Clifton Hill and Camberwell over the next four years.
 Tom bought a 50 percent share of Taco Bill from its owner Stan Teschke in 2002.
 He received a master's degree in Business Administration (MBA) from Swinburne University.